What is the purpose of this comparison?

 - Background segmentation.
 Separating the background from the foreground and adding an image there.
 This can act as a “green screen” replacement or element of style, making the video look as if it was filmed in another country or even in space.
 Finally, it can also be a time-saver, especially if the creator’s flat isn’t very tidy.

 The parameters that the users don’t know about but that are important to the developers.

 - Android SDK.
-Android holds a much larger market share, so if you want to gain a larger audience, this feature matters a lot.
+Android holds a much larger market share, so integrating a short video SDK for Android is a way to gain a larger audience.